Cars

 winner : # 86 Mike Holt.
 Graham

-father, the engine genius (see the story below) is tackling the radiator.
-Thanks
+father, an engine genius (see the story below) is on radiator duty.
+[John Rigg photo.]
+Paul Wright

 One of Doug